I’ve Never Really Been Afraid Of Heights, But…….

 After that work was down, we then replaced the concrete and put the dam back to its original state.

 That all went fairly well, except the huge pieces of reinforcing steel all had to be carried out by had.
 So it was very labor intensive.
 All the concrete had to be pumped.
 To reach the lengths it took to go all the way across we brought in a company from San Antonio.

 The mobilization alone was very expensive.
-The pump truck was huge and cost a lot per hour.
+The pump trucks were huge and cost a lot per hour.

-On a day when one of our large pours was to take place, we got the pump there, set up and ready to go early.
-We kept waiting for the first 10 ready mix trucks to arrive.
+On a day when one of our large pours was to take place, we got the pumps there, set up and ready to go early.
+We kept waiting for the first dozen or so ready mix trucks to arrive.
 When they didn’t arrive, I went to investigate.

 On a long wide open stretch of highway a Dollar General truck had made a wrong turn so had decided to turn around and became hung up, high centered in the middle of the highway and was blocking the entire road.
 The ready mix trucks all set waiting.
 To go around through Burnet would take far too long, the acceptable time would run out on the batches.
 We had to scrap the whole day and all the loads of concrete.

 That seemed like just another typical day for the Inks Dam project.
 But we survived it and can lay claim to doing a job like no other.

 In the second picture you’ll see the whiter concrete – that was the area we removed and replaced.

 I wrote a few days ago about the Inks Dam Project that we did a few years ago.
 Madeline reminded me of the story or stories of me and the crane.
 All of my guys that worked on that job made sure that Madeline was kept up to date with the happenings out on that project, when it came to me and the crane, Big Jim Palmer being the main one.
 He made a trip by the office in Bertram as often as possible to keep her nervous.
 She, being in the office all the time and never coming to the job, must have thought that any day may be my last.